MortCord/MortCord/README.md

 Greetings, name's Volodymyr.

 I graduated from Vinnitsia Technical Project and am currently third-year student at Vistula University.
-Currently, i'm improving my Java skills by taking the EPAM course.

 My main programming languages are Java and JavaScript.
 I work with Spring Boot and React to build web apps.